 The main difference is that the flyers, rather than using a belly-to-earth position, use other angles such as head up and head down.
 VFS flyers are moving much more quickly toward the ground due to their more aerodynamic positions.
 Learning to fly as a VFS flyer takes a long time, as the positions adopted are less stable and therefore more advanced than those in FS.

-Freestyle is a solo discipline in indoor skydiving and a two person discipline in outdoor skydiving (one performer and one camera flyer).
-Flyers show off their moves in the airflow in what looks much more like dance than falling.
+Freestyle is a solo discipline in indoor skydiving and a two-person discipline in outdoor skydiving (one performer and one camera flyer).
+Flyers show off their moves in the airflow in what looks much more like a dance than falling.
 Some freestylers adopt a ballet-like style, where moves are fluid and considered.
 Others choose a more staccato way of flying.

 Judging is based on interpretation and on the difficulty of the moves shown in a given routine.
 There is a mix of free routines – in which the flyer performs a routine they have previously choreographed – and compulsory rounds, in which they perform moves set by the competition.

-Dynamic and freefly are more disciplines which take advantage of non-belly-to-earth flight.
-Similarly for freestyle, there are free and compulsory rounds, allowing the flyers to show off their range of skills.
+Dynamic and free-fly are more disciplines that take advantage of non-belly-to-earth flight.
+Similarly, for freestyle, there are free and compulsory rounds, allowing the flyers to show off their range of skills.

 Competitive skydiving isn’t limited to what we can do in freefall.
-Displays of parachuting ability are also competitive and judgeable in various ways.
+Displays of parachuting ability are also competitive and can be judged in various ways.

 In a similar way to FS and VFS, they are given a set order of formations to complete within the given working time.
 By taking hold of one another’s parachutes, they can create very beautiful ‘stacks’ and move around those stacks using their skills as pilots.
 Again, a camera flyer films the action, this time by flying under his parachute behind and around them.